Sète: a Mediterranean Harbour

 Wandering Canals, Ports, and Artistic Corners

-Sète’s canals snake through the old town like veins of blue, framing trawlers and homes in ochre hues—stroll them to feel the pulse of daily life.
+Sète’s canals weave through the old town like veins of blue, framing trawlers and homes in ochre hues—stroll them to feel the pulse of daily life.
 Head to Le Môle Saint-Louis, the historic pier, and scale the Saint-Louis Lighthouse, rebuilt in 1948 post-war, for a 360-degree sweep of the marina and Pointe Courte neighborhood.
 At day’s end, linger by Quai de la Dorade as fishermen haul in catches, a raw scene to query in French: “Qu’est-ce que vous avez pêché aujourd’hui?”
 For culture buffs, detour to the Cadre Royal or street art murals that splash modern flair on ancient walls.

 Don’t miss the Théâtre de la Mer, Jean Vilar‘s open-air gem by the sea, where summer events invite you to eavesdrop on announcements and mingle during intermissions.